kdheepak/kdheepak.github.io/content/23-technical_writing.md

     \bottomrule
     \end{longtable}

-However, Markdown does not allow for the level of detailed customization that you can achieve using \LaTeX Even a moderately complex table such as the one below currently is not supported by any converter for Markdown.
+However, Markdown does not allow for the level of detailed customization that you can achieve using \LaTeX\ .
+Even a moderately complex table such as the one below currently is not supported by any converter for Markdown.

 ![Tabular LaTeX example [@_wikibooks]](images/table.png)